 Plus: If car owners are looking for the most advanced technology that offers superior heat protection while also allowing a perfect amount of light inside the vehicle, the XPEL nano-ceramic tint is the best there is.
 This type of tint has been specifically designed to reject up to 98% of incoming UV rays and infrared, as well as provide unparalleled clarity, zero interference, and robust heat rejection.

-Drawback: Nano-ceramic automotive window films are among the most expensive choices in the market today, making it a bit less practical to apply on large windows.
-However, it may still be the best option if you have the budget and you want to make the most out of the film application.
+Drawback: Nano-ceramic automotive window films are among the most expensive choices in the market today, making them a bit less practical to apply on large windows.
+It may still be the best option if you have the budget and want to make the most out of the film application.

 - Dyed Window Tint

 Dyed tints are the most affordable type of window tint in the industry, but they don’t offer the same level of protection as the other types.
 They are typically made of a single or a few layers of dyed polyester film that provides a decent overall comfortability and experience, all at a very good value.
 Its package, the XPEL PRIME CS Black, offers good glare elimination and UV protection.

 Plus: Dyed tints are a great option for those who want a good value tinting solution that still provides decent heat and UV protection, with its SPF 500-equipped tint protection.
 They can also be tinted to a wide selection of shade while offering glare reduction, addition to style, and a decent overall experience.

 Drawback: Dyed tints don’t have the best longevity and can be prone to fading, peeling, and bubbling over time.
 Plus, they don’t offer much privacy or glare reduction either.

 Now that you know more about the types of window tinting available in 2023, you can choose which one works best for your taste!

 Given all the spectacular choices above, you might be asking, which window tint is best?
 Well, you’re in luck because here are some tips on making the perfect catch!
 Technically, it depends on your personal parameters.